 At the moment, fecal transplantation is usually considered to be a “last resort” treatment for patients suffering from debilitating or very dangerous intestinal problems who have tried all other treatments without success.
 This is because there hasn’t been much scientific research concerning fecal transplantation (although this situation is currently changing) and also because of the difficulty in ensuring that the donated feces is prepared properly and is free of pathogens.

-As the effectiveness of the treatment is being demonstrated—especially in the case of serious C. diff infections—their use is spreading.
+As the effectiveness of the treatment is being demonstrated—especially in the case of serious C. diff infections—its use is spreading.
 Where I live, the procedure is becoming more acceptable and more common.
 Fecal transplants still have limited availability at the moment, however.

 A fecal transplant may sound repulsive to a healthy person.
 For someone who is experiencing debilitating intestinal symptoms, however, the procedure often sounds like it could be a godsend.
 Hopefully researchers will discover ways to make fecal transplants effective for even more people and diseases.

 - C. difficile infections could be treated with fecal transplants from the CBC (Canadian Broadcasting Corporation)

 - Donor microbes persist for up to two years after a fecal transplant to treat recurrent C. difficile infection from the University of Alabama at Birmingham

 - Fecal microbiota transplant is safe and effective for patients with ulcerative colitis from the Medical Xpress news service

 - Drugmakers tackle 'ick' factor with fecal transplant therapies from Reuters